SufficientlySecure/birthday-calendar/README.md

 See http://www.androidpolice.com/2009/11/04/auto-formatting-android-xml-files-with-eclipse/

 # Licenses
-Birthday Adapter is licensed under the GPLv3+.
+Birthday Calendar is licensed under the GPLv3+.
 The file LICENSE includes the full license text.

 ## Details
-Birthday Adapter is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Birthday Calendar is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Birthday Adapter is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Birthday Calendar is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Birthday Adapter.
+You should have received a copy of the GNU General Public License along with Birthday Calendar.
 If not, see <http://www.gnu.org/licenses/>.

 ## Libraries
 * Android-Support-Preference-V7-Fix